-Net cash flow provided by (used for) operating activities was \$36.8 million, (1.7) million and \$(50.5) million for the years ended December 31, 2018, 2017 and 2016, respectively.
+Net cash flow provided by (used in) operating activities was \$(14.1) million and 36.8 million for the years ended December 31, 2019 and 2018, respectively.
 These amounts primarily include net income (loss), net purchases and sales of money market mutual funds and net purchases and sales of United States Treasury Obligations and affiliated investments.
 The Fund invests in futures contracts in an attempt to track its Index.
 The Fund invests in United States Treasury Obligations, money market mutual funds and T-Bill ETFs (affiliated or otherwise), if any, for margin and/or cash management purposes only.
+While the Fund's performance reflects the appreciation and depreciation of those holdings, the Fund's performance, whether positive or negative, is driven primarily by its strategy of trading futures contracts with the aim of seeking to track the Index.

-During the year ended December 31, 2018, \$332.0 million was paid to purchase United States Treasury Obligations and \$371.7 million was received from sales and maturing United States Treasury Obligations.
-During the year ended December 31, 2017, \$433.6 million was paid to purchase United States Treasury Obligations and \$426.9 million was received from sales and maturing United States Treasury Obligations.
-During the year ended December 31, 2016, \$866.2 million was paid to purchase United States Treasury Obligations and \$829.4 million was received from sales and maturing United States Treasury Obligations. \$190.7 million was received from sales of affiliated investments and \$185.4 million was paid to purchase affiliated investments during the year ended December 31, 2018. \$249.2 million was received from sales of affiliated investments and \$254.9 million was paid to purchase affiliated investments during the year ended December 31, 2016.
+During the year ended December 31, 2019, \$393.6 million was paid to purchase United States Treasury Obligations and \$419.9 million was received from sales and maturing United States Treasury Obligations.
+During the year ended December 31, 2018, \$332.0 million was paid to purchase United States Treasury Obligations and \$371.7 million was received from sales and maturing United States Treasury Obligations. \$316.2 million was received from sales of affiliated investments and \$371.3 million was paid to purchase affiliated investments during the year ended December 31, 2019. \$190.7 million was received from sales of affiliated investments and \$371.3 million was paid to purchase affiliated investments during the year ended December 31, 2019. \$190.7 million was received from sales of affiliated investments and \$185.4 million was paid to purchase affiliated investments during the year ended December 31, 2018.